What is special about the Steinway sound?

 When talk turns to Steinway-designed pianos, you’re going to hear a good bit about their soundboards.
 Steinway & Sons engineers saw early on how the right kind of soundboard could make all the difference in a piano’s tone.
 In fact, they prioritized their “Diaphragmatic Soundboard” so much that they patented it.

 Steinway craftsperson working on a piano soundboard.
-The patented Diaphragmatic Soundboard helps to create the Steinway sound with its pristine resonance.

 This unique soundboard is based on an innovative patent to achieve optimum performance in dynamic range and maximum sustain.